 - that our children and young people should be treated as individuals, rather than as a sub-set of a politically constructed identity

-- that you do not support the creation of race based powers
+- that you do not support the granting of powers to unelected, unaccountable iwi elites

 - that school staff should be employed solely on the basis of competence